BaronWang0130/DE1_SoC_GameProject/README.md

 # DE1_SoC_GameProject
-Here is the code of running airplane game project.
+The project is finished by the two members who are Jintao Xu and Hongliang Wang(I).
+Jintao helped upload the code to Github.
+Here is the example of running airplane game project.

 <img src="./img/1.PNG" />